WELCOME TO OUR 2013-2014 SEASON!

 Winner of the Ohio Arts Council Solo Competition, the Katherine B. Geis Performance Award and a scholarship student of Robert Vernon at the Encore School for Strings, Heather has performed as a soloist, recitalist, chamber musician and strolling strings advocate throughout the United States and Europe, including performances at the Montreux Jazz Festival in Switzerland and the Vienna Youth Festival in Austria.
 Ms. Garner has performed with many celebrity performers including Harry Connick Jr., James Taylor, Aretha Franklin, Randy Travis, Mannheim Steamroller, Doc Severensen, Charlotte Church, Pavarotti, Kathleen Battle, Joshua Bell, Sara Chang and Itzak Perlman to name a few.

-This is Ms. Garner’s 13th season with the Columbus Symphony Orchestra as an associate violist as well as her 13th season as Assistant Principal Violist for the Lancaster Festival Orchestra.
-She has maintained a private violin/viola studio for over 15 years and is a frequent guest in the local schools as a chamber music clinician, sectional coach and presenter.
+This is Ms. Garner’s 18th season with the Columbus Symphony Orchestra as an associate violist as well as her 18th season as Assistant Principal Violist for the Lancaster Festival Orchestra.
+She is also a frequent guest in the local schools as a chamber music clinician, sectional coach and presenter.
 Heather founded the New Albany Symphony Orchestra in 2007.
 She serves as the Executive Director and also performs viola in the orchestra.
 Ms. Garner resides in New Albany, Ohio, with her husband John and two boys, Jack and Evan.